zoolanders/documentation/src/pages/essentials-for-zoo/elements/download-pro.md

 DownloadPro extends with new features the ZOO Download element.
 Once the element is set in the Type there are several configuration params that differ from the ZOO ones.

-{% callout %}
-In order to better understand the following read the [Integration Section](./integration.md).
-{% /callout %}
+---

 ## Config

-- `Download Mode`
+- **Download Mode**
-  - `Direct`: The download link will be pointing directly to the file.
+  - **Direct**: The download link will be pointing directly to the file.
-  - `Attachment`: The download link will attach the file without revealing it ubication.
+  - **Attachment**: The download link will attach the file without revealing it ubication.
-  - `Protected`: The download link will attach the file and prevent any unauthorized access.
+  - **Protected**: The download link will attach the file and prevent any unauthorized access.

+---

 ## Layouts